 Non-Price Competitive Auction I is an auction in which biddings are offered at the same time as for the price-competitive auction.
 The maximum issuance amount is set at 20% of the total planned issuance amount and the price offered is equal to the weighted average accepted price of the price-competitive auction.
 Only the JGB Market Special Participants are eligible to bid in this auction.
 Each participant is allowed to bid up to the amount set based on the result of its successful bids during the preceding two quarters.
-40-year or JGBi issues are not subject to Non-Price Competitive Auction I.
+40-year Bonds and Inflation-Indexed Bonds issues are not subject to Non-Price Competitive Auction I.

 Non-Price Competitive Auction II is an auction carried out after the competitive auction is finished.
 The price offered is equal to the weighted average accepted price in the price-competitive auction or issuance price in Dutch-style competitive auction.
-Only the JGB
+Only the JGB Market Special Participants are eligible to bid in this auction.
+Each participant is allowed to bid up to the amount set based on the result of its bids during the preceding two quarters ().
+Inflation-Indexed Bonds and short-term JGBs issues are not subject to Non-Price Competitive Auction II.

-- No new 40-Year JGB coupon rate is given in advance as it is determined based on the result of first yield-competitive auction. - Auction participants are designated according to Article 5, paragraph (2) of the Ordinance of the Ministry of Finance on Issuance, etc. of National Government Bonds.
-As of April 1, 2022, there were 228 auction participants. - The price-competitive conventional auction is used for all JGB issues excluding the 40-year issue subject to the yield-competitive Dutch auction and the Inflation-Indexed Bonds subject to the price-competitive Dutch auction.
+- No new 40-Year JGB coupon rate is given in advance as it is determined based on the result of first yield-competitive auction. - →3 The price-competitive conventional auction is used for all JGB issues excluding the 40-year issue subject to the yield-competitive Dutch auction and the Inflation-Indexed Bonds subject to the price-competitive Dutch auction.

-The ceiling amount to bid is not applied to the Shinkin Central Bank, the Shinkumi Federation Bank, the Rokinren Bank and the Norinchukin Bank b.
+The ceiling amount to bid is not applied to the Shinkin Central Bank, the Shinkumi Federation Bank, the Rokinren Bank and the Norinchukin Bank.

+b.
 Reopening rule